-A constructive dismissal happens when a worker voluntarily quits because the employer created intolerable working conditions.
-Those conditions have to be bad enough that the worker has no reasonable alternative but to resign.
+A constructive dismissal happens when you voluntarily quit because your employer created intolerable working conditions.
+Those conditions have to be bad enough that you have no reasonable alternative but to resign.

-Even though the employee quits, the discharge is treated as a termination.
-If the termination would have been unlawful, it can lead to a wrongful termination claim.
+Even though you quit, the discharge is treated as a termination.
+If your employer had no right to fire you, it can lead to a wrongful termination claim.

 What qualifies as constructive dismissal?

-In California, for example, employees claiming to have been constructively terminated have to show the following two elements:
+In California, if you claim to have been constructively terminated, you have to show the following two elements:

-- the employee did, in fact, resign because of these working conditions.2
+- you did, in fact, resign because of these working conditions.2

 To be sufficiently intolerable, the working conditions generally must either be: